entropyxyz/entropy-docs/docs/15-ProgramFeatures.md

 ## Program Configs

 Programs can include a configuration, or config, which allow users to modify the `evaluation` behavior without having to recompile and upload a new program to the chain.
-The format of this is undefined, allowing for a config to be defined as a serialized C-compatable struct, UTF-8 JSON string, or anything in between.
+The format of this is undefined, allowing for a config to be defined as a serialized C-compatible struct, UTF-8 JSON string, or anything in between.

 An example of a program that uses a config can be found [here][config-example].
 In this example, the user specifies a whitelist of Ethereum recipients via a JSON string config.